Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Proposed Algorithm

-which is affine regarding $\mathbf{p}_n$.
-Therefore, the problem for optimizing the position of the $n$-th element is given as
+which is affine regarding $\mathbf{p}_n$. { Notably, this method relaxes the non-convex feasible region to an inner half-space feasible region.
+Since part of the feasible region is discarded, the optimization may only find a suboptimal solution.
+Nonetheless, such approximation ensures algorithmic stability and is commonly accepted in MM-based optimizations.} Therefore, the problem for optimizing the position of the $n$-th element is given by

-The problem (\ref{optimize_p_final}) is a typical convex quadratic problem, which can be solved by using quadprog \cite{quadprog,grant}.
-Besides, we adopt circle packing scheme \cite{initial} for the initialization of fRIS element positions, where the initial positions are sufficiently separated.
-The details of the proposed algorithm are summarized in \textbf{Algorithm 1}.
+which is a typical convex quadratic problem, and solved by using quadprog \cite{quadprog}. {Besides, we adopt the circle packing scheme \cite{initial} for the initialization of fRIS element positions, where the initial positions are sufficiently separated.
+This scheme guarantees minimum spacing and provides sufficient mobility space for subsequent iterations to avoid collision.} The details of the proposed algorithm are summarized in \textbf{Algorithm 1}.

+{\textit{\textbf{Remark 5}: Element repositioning may introduce additional overhead as compared to the traditional RIS.
+On the one hand, element displacement consumes energy, which mainly stems from the step motor drive or the port switching.
+On the other hand, element mobility adds computational complexity to position optimizations.
+Nonetheless, the extra spatial DoFs of fRIS allow the use of fewer elements, keeping the total computational burden reasonable.}}